27th June, 2024

 15 - (5) If there is only one contractor working on the project, the contractor must draw up a construction phase plan, or make arrangements for a construction phase plan to be drawn up, as soon as is practicable prior to setting up a construction site.

-Site inductions will also usually be provided by the principal contractor, but as there is no principal contractor on projects with only one contractor, the single contractor must provide site inductions.
+Site inductions are also usually provided by the principal contractor, but as there is no principal contractor on projects with only one contractor, the single contractor must provide site inductions to their workers.

 Other contractor duties such as securing the site, providing welfare facilities, estimating timescales and planning stages of work will often be taken care of in part or fully by the principal contractor on larger projects with multiple contractors.
-On single contractor projects, the contractor must pay extra attention to these duties as it is their sole responsibility.
+On single-contractor projects, the contractor must pay extra attention to these duties as their sole responsibility.

 Designers

-For example, designers need to make sure the client is aware of client duties.
+For example, designers need to make sure the client is aware of the client's duties.
 Usually, the principal designer will take care of this, so for projects without one, designers may need to spend extra time making sure the client is aware.

-Need help understanding your contractor duties under CDM?
+Need help to understand your contractor duties under CDM?
 Read the free CDM duty holder guide for contractors!

 share on twitter share on facebook share on linked in share by email